developer-zebra/developer-zebra-site/src/activeedge/2-5/guide/setup/index.md

 * **LaunchApp -** configures the zone to launch an application
 * **LaunchIntent -** configures the zone to launch an intent
 * **DrawerPackageNames -** configures the list of apps in the App Drawer through a comma-separated string containing the package name(s) of app(s) to be placed in the drawer.
 The maximum number of apps in a drawer is three.
 Listed apps beyond the first three are ignored.
 Specify package name only (i.e. `com.android.dialer`) to launch the default activity.
 Specify a specific activity (i.e. `com.symbol.datawedge/com.symbol.datawedge.DWDemoActivity`) to launch app with that activity. **Note**: The list of drawer package names is saved regardless of whether an App Drawer is enabled.

-* **LaunchAppLeft / LaunchAppRight-** allows an application package name to be specified (i.e. `com.android.browser`) for launch if/when the LaunchApp parameter is enabled for the Touch Zone. **Note**: The package name is saved regardless of whether a Touch Zone is configured to launch an app.
+* **LaunchAppLeft / LaunchAppRight-** allows an application package name to be specified (i.e. `com.android.browser`) for launch if/when the LaunchApp parameter is enabled for the Touch Zone. **Note**: The specified package name is saved regardless of whether a Touch Zone is configured to launch an app.

 -----

 ### 2. Deploy the XML File
-The XML file will typically be deployed by an organization's EMM system, but can be deployed by any available means.
+The XML file is typically deployed by an organization's EMM system, but can be pushed to devices by any available means.
 The location of the XML file should be on the device file system, and accessible by the application (usually the EMM client).
-It should not be included in the client application as an embedded resource.
+It should not be included in any client application as an embedded resource.

 -----